 In accordance with SFAS 123R, we recognize tax benefit upon expensing certain share-based awards associated with our share-based compensation plans, including nonqualified stock options and deferred stock unit awards, but under current accounting standards we cannot recognize tax benefit concurrent with the recognition of share-based compensation expenses associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
 For qualified stock options that vested after our adoption of SFAS 123R, we recognize tax benefit only in the period when disqualifying dispositions of the underlying stock occur, and for qualified stock options that vested prior to our adoption of SFAS 123R, the tax benefit is recorded directly to additional paid-in capital.
-For the three months ended September 30, 2006, we realized tax benefit mas recognized as a reduction of the provision for income taxes, \$3,000 reduced deferred tax assets established after our adoption of SFAS 123R, and the remaining tax benefit was recorded directly to additional paid-in capital.
+For the six months ended December 31, 2006, we realized tax benefit from non-qualified stock option exercises and disqualifying dispositions of qualified stock options totaling \$7.1 million, of which \$280,000 of the tax benefit was recognized as a reduction of the provision for income taxes, \$744,000 reduced deferred tax assets established after our adoption of SFAS 123R, and the remaining \$6.1 million of tax benefit was recorded directly to additional paid-in capital.

-We determine excess tax benefit using the long-haul method in which we compare the actual tax benefit associated with the tax deduction from sharebased award activity to the hypothetical tax benefit on the grant date fair values of the corresponding share-based awards.
-Actual tax benefit related to the tax deduction for share-based awards exceeded the hypothetical tax benefit on the grant date fair values of the corresponding share-based awards resulting in excess tax benefit of \$183,000 for the three months ended September 30, 2006.
+We determine excess tax benefit using the long-haul method in which we compare the actual tax benefit associated with the tax deduction from share-based award activity to the hypothetical tax benefit on the grant date fair values of the corresponding share-based awards.
+Actual tax benefit related to the tax deduction for share-based awards exceeded the hypothetical tax benefit on the grant date fair values of the corresponding share-based awards resulting in excess tax benefit of \$5.5 million for the six months ended December 31, 2006.

-Historically, we have issued new shares in connection with our share-based compensation plans; however, 2,521,100 treasury shares are also available for issuance as of September 30, 2006.
-As of September 30, 2006, we have \$35.4 million remaining under our stock repurchase program, which expires in October 2007.
+Historically, we have issued new shares in connection with our share-based compensation plans; however, 2,521,100 treasury shares were also available for issuance as of December 31, 2006.
+As of December 31, 2006, we had \$35.4 million remaining under our stock repurchase program, which expires in October 2007.
 Any incremental shares repurchased under the stock repurchase program would be available for issuance.